Free Online Word Counter — Words, Characters, Sentences & Reading Time

 Understanding Reading Time and Speaking Time

 Reading time and speaking time are calculated using well-established averages.
-The typical adult reads silently at approximately 275 words per minute (wpm), while a comfortable public speaking pace averages 130 wpm.
+The typical adult reads silently at approximately 238 words per minute (wpm) (Brysbaert et al., 2019), while a comfortable public speaking pace averages 130 wpm.
 These benchmarks are used across the publishing and media industries.

 Knowing your reading time helps you set expectations for your audience.
 Medium and other blogging platforms display estimated reading time for every article, and research shows that articles in the 7-to-10-minute range (roughly 1,750 – 2,750 words) tend to receive the highest engagement.
 Meanwhile, speakers preparing for a TED-style talk (18 minutes) should aim for around 2,300 words.